metoppv/improver/doc/source/extended_documentation/categorical/build_a_decision_tree.rst

     against the spp__relative_to_threshold attribute of the threshold coordinate in the provided diagnostic.

+It is also possible to build a node which uses a deterministic forecast.
+This is not currently used within the weather symbols decision tree but, as an example, the following shows how such a node would be encoded:

+  {
+    "precip_rate": {
+        "if_true": "rain",
+        "if_false": "dry",
+        "if_diagnostic_missing": "if_false",
+        "thresholds": [0],
+        "threshold_condition": ">",
+        "diagnostic_fields": ["precipitation_rate"],
+        "deterministic": True
+    },
+  }

+The keys for this dictionary have the same meaning as for a probabilistic node but with the following additional keys:

+  - **thresholds** (list(float)): The threshold(s) that must be exceeded or not exceeded (see threshold_condition) for the node to progress to the succeed target.
+    Two values required if condition_combination is being used.
+  - **deterministic** (boolean): Determines whether the node is expecting a deterministic input.

 The first leaf node above is encoded as follows::

   {